SHUMSHUMSHUM/Course-Work/README.md

 -   Completed part that validates user input and ensures it matches the provided word list.

 -   Validating misspelled words or other english words took the longest

+-   Added unittesting functionality

 #### Conclusions

-The implemented program provides an engaging word guessing experience for users.
+The implemented program provides a game for users.
 It meets the specified functional requirements.
 Future prospects include:

 -   Adding more features such as difficulty levels.